 Digital Introduction to Construction (Level 5)

-The construction industry requires skilled traditional trades, such as joiners and bricklayers, and it also requires well-trained and qualified staff as technologists and technicians.
-This entry level course is designed to equip you with the knowledge, skills and understanding required for employment in both the traditional trades and at technician level in a dynamic and digital construction industry.
+The construction industry requires skilled traditional trades, such as joiners and bricklayers, it also requires well-trained and qualified people as technologists and technicians.
+This Digital Introduction to construction Level 5 course is designed to equip you with the knowledge, skills and understanding required for employment in both the traditional trades and technician level in a dynamic and digital construction industry.

 What will I learn?